@voightxyz/openai or @voightxyz/anthropic.

 The data model behind the section

-Every event in AI Apps comes from one of two sources:
+Every event in AI Apps comes from one of two sources:- Wrapped LLM calls — captured automatically by

-Both flow through the same ingestion pipeline as the rest of Voight.
-The AI Apps section adds a server-side filter: only agents whose framework is openai or anthropic are included, so your coding-agent traffic never bleeds in.
+framework is openai or anthropic are included, so your coding-agent traffic never bleeds in.

 Filter pills

-- Agent — narrow to a single wrapped agent (e.g.
+Three filters live in the top bar, all composable:- Agent — narrow to a single wrapped agent (e.g.

-- Provider — narrow to OpenAI or Anthropic only.
+production-chat-apivsinternal-summarizer-bot).
+All agents using@voightxyz/openaior@voightxyz/anthropicappear here. - Provider — narrow to OpenAI or Anthropic only.
 Useful when one wrapper agent calls both providers (it happens — multi-provider routers, fallback chains) and you want to isolate one.

 - User — narrow to a single

-tags.userId value.
+tags.userIdvalue.
 Drives the Users sub-tab but is also available globally so you can see Models / Tools / Traces scoped to one customer.

-The filter state is reflected in the URL — share a link to /dashboard/ai-apps?provider=anthropic&tag.plan=enterprise and the recipient lands on the same view.
+/dashboard/ai-apps?provider=anthropic&tag.plan=enterprise and the recipient lands on the same view.

 Provider filter: per-event, not per-agent

-A subtle bug we hit early: a single agent that calls both OpenAI and Anthropic (failover, A/B routing) gets agent.framework pinned to whichever wrapper initialized first.
+A subtle bug we hit early: a single agent that calls both OpenAI and Anthropic (failover, A/B routing) getsagent.framework pinned to whichever wrapper initialized first.
 If you filtered by agent.framework, choosing “OpenAI” would still show Claude models from that same agent.

 The fix shipped in May 2026: provider filtering uses metadata.source (per-event, set by each wrapper) instead of agent.framework (per-agent, first-seen).
 Multi-provider agents now filter cleanly — choose OpenAI and you see only events where the wrapper that emitted them was @voightxyz/openai.